Course Code: 4ad

 Teaching students with ADHD presents challenges and opportunities.
 This lesson introduces ADHD and how it impacts children and their ability to learn in a classroom environment.
 You will learn the reasons for many behaviors associated with ADHD, some myths about ADHD, and how ADHD impacts skills.

 This lesson explores the diagnostic process.
-A teacher takes many steps to document a student's behavior, consult with school personnel, and communicate with a student's parents or guardian.
+A teacher takes many steps to document a student's behavior, consult with school personnel, and communicate with a student's parents or guardians.
 You will learn these steps, as well as how a pediatrician and a clinical psychologist evaluate a student.

 Students with ADHD are often accused of being lazy, or simply not trying.
 This lesson focuses on the issue of effort, and how students' perception of effort may be different from what others observe.
 You will learn how effort problems impact school performance, and how brain chemistry relates to effort.